kapetan3sid/Filhak/README.md

 ### Motivation

-After our research of the existing **EVM** tooling we realized how extensive and well rounded are SDKs, libraries and plugins.
+After our research of the existing **EVM** tooling we realized how extensive and well rounded SDKs, libraries and plugins are.
 Even though there are some more "advanced" enviroments based on **WASM**, it was quite obvious to us why **EVM** is currently most utilized in blockchain and why it is so easy to build on it.

 Above all other **EVM** tools stand: